nmichlo/disent/README.md

 - `experiment/config/config.yaml`: main configuration file, this is probably what you want to edit!
 - `experiment/config`: root folder for [hydra](https://github.com/facebookresearch/hydra) config files
 - `experiment/util`: various helper code for experiments

+**Extending The Default Configs**

+All configs in `experiment/config` can easily be extended or overridden without modifying any files.
+We can add a new config folder to the hydra search path by setting the environment variable `DISENT_CONFIGS_PREPEND` to point to a config folder that should take priority over those contained in the default folder.

+The advantage of this is that new frameworks and datasets can be used with experiments without cloning or modifying disent itself.
+You can separate your research code from the library!
+- See the examples in the docs for more information!

 ----------------------